Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

-As a parent, it is easy to be confused about how best to support your child’s homework.
+As a parent or someone in a parenting role, it is easy to be confused about how best to support your child’s homework.
 Here are some specific ways you can define your role while ensuring your child has full ownership over their learning process.

 - When your child calls you over to ask about a problem, ask prompting questions such as:

-- “Where did you find this lesson in your book?”
+- “Where in your book did you find this lesson?”

 - “Where else could you look to find the answer?”